The Best World Atlases in 2025

 Lonely Planet Kids Atlas of Dogs

-A fun and educational atlas for dog lovers, featuring maps and facts about dog breeds worldwide.
-The edition, published in 2022, includes new breeds and updated illustrations.
-The atlas covers everything from the history of dog domestication to the characteristics of different breeds.
-Each breed is accompanied by a map showing its country of origin, along with fun facts and illustrations.
+A nice and educational atlas for dog owners, with maps and details about dog breeds all over the world.
+The new edition of 2022 has new breeds added and updated pictures.
+The atlas has all data from the evolution of domestication of dogs to details about the different breeds.
+Every breed has a map identifying its origin country, along with fun facts and sketches.

 Review: 4.8/5